 Romans 3

-Romans 3 is a continuation of Paul's argument concerning the universal sinfulness of humanity.
-In this chapter, Paul emphasizes that both Jews and Gentiles are under the power of sin.
-He also highlights the role of the Law in revealing sin, but not in justifying people.
-The chapter climaxes with the declaration that righteousness comes through faith in Jesus Christ, apart from the Law, for all who believe.
+Romans 3 is a continuation of Paul’s argument about the universal sinfulness of humanity.
+In this chapter, Paul shows that both Jews and Gentiles are under the power of sin.
+He also explains that the law reveals sin, but it cannot justify sinners.
+The chapter reaches its climax when Paul declares that righteousness comes through faith in Jesus Christ, apart from the works of the law, for all who believe.

 Romans 3:1-2 (NKJV)